 - Screaming Frog

-Let’s dive deeper into each tool and cover its use cases and pros and cons.
+Let’s dive deeper into each auditing tool and cover its use cases and pros and cons.

-Unquestionably, this plugin is one of the best tools to optimize a WordPress site for search visibility.
+Unquestionably, this plugin is a great content analysis tool for optimizing a WordPress site for search visibility.

 If your blog is built on WordPress, definitely use this.

 It’s got several features, some of which help with site structure and more technical fixes (URL updates and redirects) and then some of which help with content optimization.